osTicket/docs/Admin/Manage/Ticket Filters.rst

 **Auto-Assign To:** Auto-assign to specific Staff or Team when rules are matched.

 **Set Help Topic:** Ticket can be assigned a specific help topic, which, if applicable, will also add any custom form associated with that Help Topic.

+**Send Email:** Send an email to the client if the filter rules are met.